vectara/vectara-answer/README.md

 - Change the **account_id** value to the ID of your account.
 You can click on your username in the top-right corner to copy it to your clipboard.
 - Change the **app_title** to "Ask Paul Graham".

 Edit the `config/pg-search/queries.json` file and update the four questions to a set of curated questions you'd like to include in the user interface.
-For example: "What is a maker schedule?"
+For example, "What is a maker schedule?"

-### 4. Run the application
+### 5. Run the application

 Execute the run script from the root directory using your `config/` directory, assigning the **default** profile from your secrets file: